hailspuds/PHPePhant/README.md

 It's far from finished, but at the moment it will allow your to:

 * POST data to the service.
+  * Supply a return message.
+* Clear data
+  * Supply a return message.

 What it won't yet do:

-* Everything else - including proper response codes, etc. It's in a very, very early stage.
+* Everything else.
+It's in a very, very early stage.
 Feel free to add to it :)

-### Example
+### Example - sending/input data

 ~~~
 require 'PHPePhant.php';